Liquid Mass Damper

 Liquid Mass Damper: a lesser used damping solution

-More often than not, when a structure suffers from oscillation that causes damage and unwanted movements, a Tuned Mass Damper is added to stabilize the structure.
+More often than not, when a structure suffers from oscillation that causes damage and unwanted movements – such as a swaying bridge – a Tuned Mass Damper is added to stabilize the structure, such as a bridge.
 But a Liquid Mass Damper is also a solution.
 A Tuned Mass Damper contains a mass that can oscillate horizontally or vertically and will oscillate in the opposite direction of the cross-wind loads or waves, while a Liquid Mass Damper uses a container that is filled with a mixture of water and glycol.
 The Liquid Mass Damper has, in contrast to a Tuned Mass Damper, no moving parts; the damping is fully provided by sloshing of the internal liquid.
 Because the Liquid Mass Damper is not only filled with water, but also with glycol, the liquid will not freeze.
 If you would like more information about our solutions against unwanted movements and oscillations for slender structures, please contact us by calling +31 (0)180 – 63 11 60.